pickpj/ev-morse/README.md

 # ev-morse
 The code allows for the binding of multiple commands to a single key. (single, double, long press, ... any morse combination) <br>
-Additionally there is a secondary function to repeat commands when being held down. <br>
+Additionally there is a secondary function (run_hold) to repeat commands when being held down longer. <br>
 Uses root privileges because it reads output from /dev/input. <br>
 ¯\\_ (ツ) _/¯ <i>oh well</i>, So be sure to read the code, the non-personalized sections of code are ~100 lines.